-Minimum requirements Achievement level English Home Language or English First
+Minimum requirements Achievement level English Home

+English Home Language or

-English First Additional Language Mathematics Physical Science APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 С 30
+English First Additional Language Mathema tics Physical Science APS NSC/IEB AS Level NSC/IEB AS Level NSC/IEB AS Level 5 С 5 С 5 C 32

-^{} Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
+\ Cambridge A level candidates who obtained at least a D in the required subjects, will be considered for admission.
 International Baccalaureate (IB) HL candidates who obtained at least a 4 in the required subjects, will be considered for admission.

-Candidates who do not comply with the minimum admission requirements for BScAgric (Plant Pathology), may be considered for admission to the BSc - Extended programme for the Biological and Agricultural Sciences.
-The BSc - Extended programme takes one year longer to complete.
+Candidates who do not comply with the minimum admission requirements for BScAgric (Plant Pathology), may be considered for admission to the BSc - Extended programme - Biological and Agricultural Sciences.
+This programme takes a year longer than the normal programmes to complete.

-BSc Extended Programme for the Biological and Agricultural Sciences Minimum requirements
+BSc - Extended Programme - Biological and Agricultural Sciences

-Achievement level
+Minimum requirements Achievement level